managingwp/wordpress-get-id-verified/README.md

 * https://www.shift8web.ca/2018/06/how-to-implement-a-government-id-verification-system-with-woocommerce-and-wordpress/

 # Disclaimer
-Mind you step, this is my first Wordpress plugin.
+Mind your step, this is my first Wordpress plugin.
 Looking for help and guidance always!

+If you want to chat, I setup a discord server at https://discord.gg/efqBaGh

 # Installation
 If you can read the code, then it should be pretty easy.
 You can also follow the above article by Shift8Web.